arackaf/simple-react-bootstrap/readme.md

 </div>
 ```

-The most simple use case passes two children to ButtonDropdown: the first will be rendered as given, but with a `dropdown-toggle` class added; the second will be rendered as given, but with a css class `dropdown-menu` added.
-By default, both will be rendered in a div with css class `btn-group` added.
+The most simple use case passes two children to ButtonDropdown: the first will be rendered as given, but with a `dropdown-toggle` class added; the second will be rendered as given, but with a  `dropdown-menu` class added.
+By default, both will be rendered in a div with the `btn-group` class added.
 When the `dropdown-toggle` element is clicked, the parent will have an `open` class added, which causes the dropdown content to show, per Bootstrap's css rules.
 Any click anywhere causes it to hide again.

 ## Fully customizable